HttpAnimation/SteamFree/README.md

 Usage

-    To run the script in automatic mode, use the --auto flag with the Games.py file.
+    To run the script automatically, use the --auto flag with the Games.py file.

 # HTML Version
     https://httpanimation.github.io/SteamFree/